asyncapi/website/pages/docs/community/styleguide/formatting.md

 Code blocks are used to display code examples or snippets.

 - In a Markdown document, use the `<CodeBlock>` tag and specify the language.
-  Use the following syntax to apply a codeblock:
+  Use the following syntax to apply a code block:
   ```
   <CodeBlock language="bash">
   {`npm start`}